 - A game between Barcelona and Celta Vigo is a good example of this.
 Lionel Messi stepped up to take a penalty and passed it for Luis Suarez to score.

-You should be careful with this one, though.
-It can go horribly wrong, as it did for Robert Pires and Thierry Henry.
+It would be best if you were careful with this one, though.
+It can go wrong, as it did for Robert Pires and Thierry Henry.

 7. You can’t touch the ball twice from a penalty

 From a penalty, you can’t touch the ball twice.
 So, you can’t take a touch and then shoot the ball into the goal.
 A penalty must be taken with one touch, the shot.
 Even if you shoot and the ball hits the frame and comes back, you can’t touch the ball a second time.

 For instance, you take a penalty.
 The ball hits the frame and bounces back to your feet.
 You slot in an easy rebound.
 But it’s not a goal because you touched the ball twice.

 - In a different scenario, you take a penalty, and the goalie touches the ball onto the frame.
 The ball bounces back to your feet.

 You score an easy rebound.
 This goal is because the goalie touched the ball after your first touch.